PeepalCapital/77-Problems/README.md

 **Problem 1**

 It is a poorly stated problem.
-Mayb something got lost in translation.
+Maybe something got lost in translation.
 Do Masha and Misha want the same books?
 I guess that assumption is true.
 Masha wants a book priced a.
 Misha wants a book priced b.
 They have (a - 7) and (b - 1) respectively.
 So the inequality assuming a = b = x is x > 2x - 8